leomariga/Simulink-Arduino-Serial/README.md

 Notice that nothing has changed in the sender diagram.
 The block *byte pack* allow converting an array of `float` into an array of `bytes`.
 When the array arrives in the *Serial Send*, it concatenates the array in order and sends the bytes in the serial.

 In the receiver diagram, the main change is in the *Serial Receive* block.
-You have to set the number of floats the Arduino is sending in order receive the data correctely.
+You have to set the number of floats the Arduino is sending in order receive the data correctly.
 The figure bellow illustrates how to configure the block to receive 3 floats.

 ![sendreceivemultiples](https://github.com/leomariga/Simulink-Arduino/blob/master/images/multipleDataSize.png)